tzaffi/cpp/Live25Dec2016/README.md

 ### Compilation (on Linux and Mac)
-Assuming you're okay with having all the files lumped in one place do the following inside the directory which you saves the above files:
+Assuming you're okay with having all the files lumped in one place do the following inside the directory which you saved the above files:
 ```
 cmake .
 make